webqit/webflo/README.md

 ```

 > **Note**
-> <br>The above function runs on calling `webflo start` on the command line and visiting http://localhost:3000.
+> <br>The above function runs on calling `npm start` on your terminal and visiting http://localhost:3000.

 For *browser-based* applications (e.g. Single Page Apps), client-side handlers go into a directory named `client`.